davisliang/davisliang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I lead the Machine Learning Team at [Abridge AI](https://www.abridge.com/), working on applying my research in multilinguality, automatic speech recognition (ASR), and large language models (LLMs) to reinvent healthcare one conversation at a time.
-Previously, I was a Senior Research Scientist at [Meta AI](https://ai.facebook.com/), working on natural language processing research.
+Previously, I was a Senior Research Scientist at [Meta AI](https://ai.facebook.com/) working on large-scale pretraining of multilingual language models.

 Prior to Meta, I worked on question answering, information retrieval, machine translation, and speech recognition as an Applied Scientist at Amazon (AWS) AI.
 I also worked as a Software Engineer at Yahoo and obtained my MS degree in Computer Science from UC San Diego, where I was advised by [Prof. Gary Cottrell](https://cseweb.ucsd.edu/~gary/).